Regulators, investors turn up heat over Facebook IPO

 WEIGHING ON NASDAQ

-Besides the pressure on Facebook and on Morgan Stanley, there is also an intense focus on Nasdaq OMX Group Inc, which has shouldered much of the blame for the trading failures that market participants believe contributed to the weak performance of Facebook shares on its debut on Friday.
+Besides the pressure on Facebook and on Morgan Stanley, there is also an intense focus on Nasdaq OMX Group Inc (NDAQ.O), which has shouldered much of the blame for the trading failures that market participants believe contributed to the weak performance of Facebook shares on its debut on Friday.

 A technical glitch delayed Facebook's market debut by roughly half an hour, and later delayed order confirmations.